divykhare4/dentalstall_scraper/README.md

 # Dental Stall Scraper

-The Dentalstall Scraper Tool is a web scraping project to scrapte data from dentalstall.com.
+The Dentalstall Scraper Tool is a web scraping project to scrape data from dentalstall.com.
 It collects details such as id, title, price and product image and stores this data in a json file.
 It also caches the product details in redis and sends relevant notifications via logging, email, and SMS.

 ## Table of Contents